Discover the five design studios that have been chosen to be part of the Swiss Design Accelerator in San Francisco!

 Douma/Guittet is a Paris-based design studio founded by ECAL alumnis Salim Douma and Victor Guittet.
 They collaborate with startups and SME to design innovative products and meaningful experiences.
 They intervene in different sectors as medical, mobility, connected devices and office and living furniture design.

-The following studios will participate as part of a collaboration with Design Preis Schweiz:
+The following studio will participate as part of a collaboration with Design Preis Schweiz:

 With his work «Genoma Grotesk», Lugano-based Robin Eberwein created a variable screen font, which adjusts to its surroundings in real time.
 It was developed as a part of his Bachelor thesis at SUPSI in Canobbio (Ticino, Switzerland).
 The project underwent three work stages and additional applications for are being considered in the field of entertainment and marketing.
 The «Genoma Grotesk» won the «Rado Star Prize » at the latest Design Preis Schweiz.